Washington’s defense has been transformed from a year ago. It thinks it can play better.

 Expectations were and always will be high for the Washington Football Team’s first-round pick.
 Even when his numbers aren’t up to his own standards, the rookie pass rusher’s impact is undeniable.
 Not even halfway through a season, Young has become an instant cornerstone to a unit that has quietly — and quickly — transformed.

-Washington’s defense, which finished the 2019 season ranked among the league’s worst in nearly every major statistic, has allowed the fewest passing yards (185.9 per game), ranks fourth in total defense (309.1 yards allowed per game), has totaled the sixth-most sacks (22), ranks 11th in scoring (23.6 points) and is 17th against the run (123.3 yards).
+Washington’s defense, which finished the 2019 season ranked among the league’s worst in nearly every major statistic, has allowed the fewest passing yards (185.9 per game), ranks fourth in total defense (309.1 yards allowed), has totaled the sixth-most sacks (22), ranks 11th in scoring (23.6 points) and is 17th against the run (123.3 yards).

 In “defense-adjusted value over average,” or DVOA, a metric developed by Football Outsiders to gauge a team’s situational success relative to the average success of other teams, Washington ranks fourth in total defense and second in passing defense this season.
 It ranked 27th in both categories in 2019.